Mailtrain-org/mailtrain/README.md

 | LDAP_UIDTAG      | LDAP UID tag (e.g. uid/cn/username)                                   |
 | POOL_NAME        | sets builtin Zone-MTA pool name (default: os.hostname())              |

-If you are using docker-compose to run Mailtrain in production and need to pass your own overrides of these env-vars in a custom override like `docker-compose.override.yml`:
+If you don't want to modify the original `docker-compose.yml`, you can put your overrides to another file (e.g. `docker-compose.override.yml`) -- like the one below.

 ```
 version: '3'